reflectoring/reflectoring.github.io/content/blog/2024/2024-04-24-spring-cloud-sns-sqs-pubsub.md

 }
 ```

-We have referenced the queue URL defined in our `application.yaml` file using the property placeholder `(${…​})` capability in the `@SqsListener` annotation.
+In our listener, we have referenced the queue URL defined in our `application.yaml` file using the property placeholder `(${…​})` capability in the `@SqsListener` annotation.
 This is why we did not create a corresponding `@ConfigurationProperties` class for it.

-The payload received by the SQS queue will automatically be deserialized into a `UserCreatedEventDto` object that we have declared as a method argument.
+The payload received by the SQS queue will be automatically deserialized into a `UserCreatedEventDto` object, which we have declared as a method argument.

 Once the `listen` method in our `EmailNotificationListener` class has been executed successfully i.e., it completes without any exceptions, Spring Cloud AWS will automatically delete the processed message from the queue to avoid the same message from being processed again.